-The Company was obligated to pay to PWB a one-time success payment of up to \$1.6 million upon the occurrence of the Company achieving certain conditions defined in the Loan Agreement.
-The Success Fee Event (as defined in the Loan Agreement) occurred during the second quarter of 2023, resulting in the immediate payment in full of the required Success Fee (as defined in Note 7 below).
+We have entered into an amended and restated loan and security agreement (the "PWB Loan Agreement") with Pacific Western Bank ("PWB"), as described below in Note 6.
+In conjunction with the PWB Loan Agreement, we became obligated to pay to PWB a one-time success payment of up to \$1.6 million (the "Success Fee") upon achieving certain conditions defined in the PWB Loan Agreement (the "Success Fee Event").
+The Success Fee Event occurred during the second quarter of 2023, resulting in the immediate payment in full of the required Success Fee.